-Sample Security Deposit Receipt for Rentals
+Security Deposit Proof of Receipt for Rentals

-Properly Managing Security Deposit Proof of Receipt
+Managing Security Deposit Proof of Receipt

 In addition to the security deposit lease agreement detailing the terms of your lease and the policies and procedures for the security deposit, a separate document which will serve as a security deposit receipt should be included in every rental closing package.
-This document will serve as a rider to your lease and stand as proof that you have received the tenant’s security deposit.
-The tenant will sign it at the same time they sign the lease agreement.

 Basics of the Security Deposit Receipt